The short answer

 The trust layer positioning

-The official Aeredium site, white paper v5.5, and tokenomics v3.8 all describe the project as infrastructure for stablecoins, RWA, institutional trading, cross-chain settlement, Bitcoin scaling, and DeFi.
+The official Aeredium site and white paper v3.7 describe the project as infrastructure for stablecoins, RWA, institutional trading, cross-chain settlement, Bitcoin scaling, and DeFi.
 Consistent across every official source.

 Source: official Aeredium site + white paper.